hardyscc/aws-serverless-node/README.md

-## Dockerfile for node 6.10, serverless & awscli
+## Dockerfile for node, serverless & awscli